Merchant growthMerchant growthPlaybookCheckout

 Use EURC when euro revenue actually matters

 EURC makes the most sense when your business actually thinks in euros.
-That could mean euro-denominated pricing, European customers who want to avoid FX friction, or finance teams that want cleaner euro settlement logic.
+That could mean euro-denominated pricing, European customers who want to avoid FX friction, or cleaner euro settlement logic.

-If your product is still priced, marketed, and settled mainly in dollars, EURC should usually wait until there is a stronger operational reason to add it.
+If your product is still priced, marketed, and settled mainly in dollars, EURC should usually wait until there is a stronger customer or settlement reason to add it.

 Keep EUR and USD flows separate

 EURC works best when it feels native to a euro checkout.
-If a buyer sees euro pricing but operationally enters a dollar-centric flow, the experience becomes less trustworthy and more confusing than it needs to be.
+If a buyer sees euro pricing but then enters a dollar-centric payment flow, the experience becomes less trustworthy and more confusing than it needs to be.

 • Quote EUR checkout amounts in euros from the start.